Medical-Image-Analysis-Laboratory/fetmrqc/README.md

 `out-path` labelled as split_1 to split_<n-raters>.
 Each folder will contain an `ordering.csv` file with the randomized ordering to be used.

 positional arguments:
-  reports-path          Path where the reports are located out-path              Path where the randomized reports will be stored.
+  reports_path          Path where the reports are located out_path              Path where the randomized reports will be stored.

 optional arguments:
   -h, --help            show this help message and exit